jdsandifer/Style-Guide/java.md

 1. public and static attributes,
 2. protected and private attributes,
 3. abstract methods, if any,
+4. public methods,
-4. protected and private methods
+5. protected and private methods

 **[⬆ back to top](#table-of-contents)**